lucianoambrosini/Ambrosinus-Toolkit/Display_components/README.md

 # Toolkit sub-category "Display"
   Here you will find...Components from category: Ambrosinus // Sub-Category: Display
 <br>
+### Now has been completely integrated in Ambrosinus-Toolkit plugin
 <br>
 <br>
 ## Gradient Generator and Utilities